freeCodeCamp/freeCodeCamp/guide/english/javascript/tutorials/use-the-javascript-console/index.md

     console.error('I am an error!')

 **Further Reading**
-You can see few other `console` methods from <a href="https://developer.mozilla.org/en-US/docs/Web/API/Console" target="_blank">here</a> and use them as per your requirements
+You can see few other `console` methods from <a href="https://developer.mozilla.org/en-US/docs/Web/API/Console" target="_blank" rel="noopener noreferrer">here</a> and use them as per your requirements